radiegtya/meteoris2/README.md

 Here is the simple demo about how Meteoris works http://meteoris.piyiku.biz

 **Here is a list of packages which Meteoris uses:**
-- meteor-platform                         1.1.0  Include a standard set of Mete...
+- accounts-base              1.1.1  A user account system
+- accounts-facebook          1.0.1  Login service for Facebook accounts
+- accounts-google            1.0.1  Login service for Google accounts
+- accounts-password          1.0.2  Password support for accounts
-- aldeed:collection2                      2.1.0  Automatic validation of insert...
+- aldeed:collection2         2.1.0  Automatic validation of insert and update o...
+- cfs:ejson-file             0.0.0  CollectionFS, FS.File as EJSON type
+- cfs:filesystem             0.0.0  Filesystem storage adapter for CollectionFS
+- cfs:gridfs                 0.0.0  GridFS storage adapter for CollectionFS
+- cfs:standard-packages      0.0.2  Filesystem for Meteor, collectionFS
+- francocatena:status        0.9.8  Display the connection status with the server
+- ground:db                  0.0.7  Ground Meteor.Collections offline
-- iron:router                             0.9.3  Routing specifically designed ...
+- iron:router                0.9.4  Routing specifically designed for Meteor
+- jquery                     1.0.0  Manipulate the DOM using CSS selectors
+- lepozepo:accounting        1.0.0  Accounting.js -  number, money and currency...
+- mdg:geolocation            1.0.2  Provides reactive geolocation on desktop an...
+- mdg:reload-on-resume       1.0.1  On Cordova, only allow the app to reload wh...
+- meteor-platform            1.1.1  Include a standard set of Meteor packages i...
 - meteorhacks:subs-manager   1.1.0  Subscriptions Manager for Meteor
-- reywood:publish-composite               1.3.0  Publish a set of documents and...
-- accounts-base                           1.1.0  A user account system
+- mizzao:timesync            0.2.2  NTP-style time synchronization between serv...
-- accounts-password                       1.0.1  Password support for accounts
+- mrt:iron-router-progress   0.9.2  Progressbar for iron:router
+- mrt:moment                 2.8.1  Moment.js, a JavaScript date library for da...
-- mystor:device-detection                 0.2.0  Client-Side Device Type Detect...
+- mystor:device-detection    0.2.0  Client-Side Device Type Detection & Templat...
+- pfafman:font-awesome-4     4.2.0_1  Font awesome packaged for meteor
+- pinglamb:bootstrap3        3.2.1  Front-end framework from Twitter, version 3
+- reywood:publish-composite  1.3.0  Publish a set of documents and their child ...
 - sacha:spin                 2.0.4  Simple spinner package for Meteor
-- mizzao:timesync                         0.2.2  NTP-style time synchronization...
-- jquery                                  1.0.0  Manipulate the DOM using CSS s...
-- mrt:moment                              2.8.1  Moment.js, a JavaScript date l...
-- lepozepo:accounting                     1.0.0  Accounting.js -  number, money...
-- cfs:standard-packages                   0.0.2  Filesystem for Meteor, collect...
-- cfs:filesystem                          0.0.0  Filesystem storage adapter for...
-- cfs:ejson-file                          0.0.0  CollectionFS, FS.File as EJSON...
-- cfs:gridfs                              0.0.0  GridFS storage adapter for Col...
-- pinglamb:bootstrap3                     3.2.1  Front-end framework from Twitt...
-- francocatena:status                     0.9.7  Display the connection status ...
-- accounts-facebook                       1.0.0  Login service for Facebook acc...
-- accounts-google                         1.0.0  Login service for Google accounts
-- service-configuration                   1.0.1  Manage the configuration for t...
+- service-configuration      1.0.1  Manage the configuration for third-party se...
-- pfafman:font-awesome-4                  4.2.0  Font awesome packaged for meteor
-- ground:db                               0.0.6  Ground Meteor.Collections offline
-- cordova:org.apache.cordova.geolocation  0.3.9

 **note: autopublish and insecure package are removed due to security reason.**